It was promised “in our first year”. Instead, there will be mini-commissions, and a push to reform a Government bugbear: judicial review.

-He will remember Lady Hale and her swipe at him over “girly swots”.
+He will remember Lady Hale and her swipe over “girly swots”.
 More pertinently, he will have in mind the court’s constitutionally illterate decision over prorogation.

 In justifying their defence of Austria’s ‘blasphemy law’, its judges seem to be not just expanding but changing the relevant protections in the Convention.

 Siblings who have lived together for many years should be entitled to the same rights and protections.

 The veteran LGBT campaigner says the former Prime Minister’s aides “were terrified I might try and kiss him, or superglue myself to the Cabinet table”.